thomasaarholt/prism-em.github.io/source-code.md

 I also added some convenience functions very similar to MATLAB's `zeros` and `ones`.. this was mainly to make my life easier when transcribing from MATLAB code.

-The full class can be found in "ArrayND.h" and as it is some 600 lines that are fairly repetetive I won't include the whole thing here.
+The full class can be found in "ArrayND.h" and as it is some 600 lines that are fairly repetitive I won't include the whole thing here.
 But as an example

 ~~~ c++
 namespace PRISM {